Book Tickets for the Acropolis or “Akropolis”

 This article details your choices, from the official website of the Greek government to the various ticket types provided by legal ticket and tour providers.

-The incredible citadel in the heart of the Greek capital, surrounded by the ruins of magnificent temples.
+The incredible citadel in the heart of the Greek capital is surrounded by the ruins of magnificent temples.
 The most famous of which is the Parthenon.

-Additionally, there are skip-the-line tickets and a number of guided walking tours available.
+Additionally, there are skip-the-line tickets and some guided walking tours available.

 A regular ticket costs €20 from 1 April to 31 October.